 Before you even think about specific fixture styles, take a hard look at your floor plan.
 How do you want people to move through the space?
 Your fixtures are the primary tools you'll use to create pathways that guide shoppers from the entrance to the checkout counter.
 A well-planned layout prevents bottlenecks and ensures customers are exposed to key product areas along their journey.
 Observe where people naturally walk and linger.
 Understanding the patterns of customer flow helps you place high-impact displays in high-traffic zones and use shelving or gondolas to create logical, easy-to-follow aisles.
 The goal is to make the shopping experience feel effortless and intuitive.

-Match Fixtures to Your Products and Merchandising Plan
+Align Your Fixtures with Your Products and Brand

 The products you sell should dictate the fixtures you choose.
 Heavy items like hardware or pottery need sturdy, durable shelving, while delicate apparel requires racks and display tables that present the clothing without damage.
 Take inventory of your merchandise and consider how it’s best displayed.
 Do you need slatwalls with hooks for hanging packaged goods?
 Tiered tables for showcasing smaller items like accessories?
 Or custom cases for high-value products?
 Your fixtures need to be functional first and foremost.
 A solid merchandising plan ensures that every item has a designated home on a fixture that is perfectly suited to its size, shape, and weight.